openeuler-mirror/stratovirt/docs/config_guidebook.md

 1. -object memory-backend-ram,size=2G,id=mem0,[policy=bind,host-nodes=0]
    It describes the size and id of each memory zone, the policy of binding to host memory node. you should choose `G` or `M` as unit for each memory zone.
 The host-nodes id must exist on host OS.
-   The optional policies are default, preferred, bind, interleave and local.
+   The optional policies are default, preferred, bind and interleave.
 2. -numa node,cpus=0-1,memdev=mem0
    It describes id and cpu set of the NUMA node, and the id belongs to which memory zone.
 3. -numa dist,src=0,dst=0,val=10